MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/local-storage.md

   * Length must be fewer than 128 characters
   * Can't contain the character '|'
 * If the browser is in kiosk mode, local storage availability might differ between browsers, and by the kiosk owner's settings.
 * There are many reasons this API might not be supported.
-For example,the environment might not be supported or the browser’s local storage isn't available.
+For example, the environment might not be supported or the browser’s local storage isn't available.
 We recommend checking the *status* of the API before using the *set/get/remove* methods.
 Error handling is important since even if the API is supported, it might fail.

 ---